skye-pa1n/grid_pa1n/README.md

 # grid_pa1n
-Workaround for playing old versions of Grid Autosport.
+A workaround for playing old versions of Grid Autosport.
+This mod also unlocks more fps on powerfull chipsets.